Model Shop (film): Legacy

 A brief portion of the film is seen at the beginning of the season seven episode of Mad Men titled "Field Trip", when the character Don Draper is shown watching it in a theater.
 The plot of the episode mirrors that of the film; Don is in a failing marriage with his actress wife Megan.

 Brief clips of the film are used in the music documentary Echo in the Canyon to help set the feeling of 1960s Los Angeles.
 Los Angeles pop culture historian Alison Martino named Model Shop "the inspiration for Echo in the Canyon.
 Apparently the directors caught it playing on Turner Classic Movies.
 The filmmakers consider it particularly evocative of mid-1960s sensibilities.
 It definitely embodies the feel of that era.
 Perhaps that's why Don Draper is watching this movie in episode 7.3 [of Mad Men]".

 Quentin Tarantino has cited Model Shop as an inspiration for his 2019 film Once Upon a Time in Hollywood.
+Likewise, Greta Gerwig has cited the film as an inspiration for her 2023 film Barbie.